-The Portuguese have always loved their spicy food, but it was only in the 1970s that Frango a Piri-Piri was brought to Portugal with the immigration of refugees fleeing the violence of Mozambique.
-The spicey chicken was instantly loved by Lisboetas who adopted it as a takeaway food (similar to Pizza in other countries).
+The Portuguese have always loved their spicy food, but it was only in the 1970s that Frango a Piri-Piri was brought to Portugal with refugees fleeing the violence of Mozambique.
+The spicey chicken was instantly loved by Lisboetas who adopted it as their staple takeaway food (similar to Pizza in other countries).

-Insight: This is a spicy dish, but you can always ask for extra “Piri-Piri” which is served as a mind-blowing chilli oil.
-This oil can always be asked as an accompaniment to other dishes
+Insight: This is a spicy dish, but you can always ask for extra “Piri-Piri”, a mind-blowing chilli oil.
+This oil can always be asked as an accompaniment to other dishes.

-Historic insight: The Portuguese explorer Vasco da Gama and 16th-century Portuguese traders introduced chilli to India and Asia.
+Historic insight: The Portuguese explorer Vasco da Gama and the 16th-century Portuguese traders who followed, introduced chillies to India and Asia.

-A unique dish which combines pork and calms (in their shells), in a strong white wine and garlic sauce.
+A unique dish which combines pork and calms, in an intense white wine and garlic sauce.

-The white wine sauce which marinates the pork is infused with garlic, paprika, and into the stewing broth, the clams are added alive to open during the final few minutes of cooking.
-Often fried potato cubes are added into the broth.
+The white wine sauce, which also marinates the pork, is infused with garlic and paprika.
+The clams are added to the stewing broth, during the final few minutes of cooking.
+Frequently fried potato cubes are also added to the dish

-The dish is named after the Alentejo region of Portugal, which is famed for its pork acorn-fed pork, but originates from the Algarve, with its (once) plentiful shellfish.
+Carne de Porco a Alentejo is named after the Alentejo region of Portugal, which is famed for its acorn-fed black pigs, but the dish originates from the Algarve.

 Delicious duck rice.

-Alheira is a traditional Portuguese sausage, which is either drilled or fried and served with the rice/chips/salad combination.
+Alheira is a traditional Portuguese sausage, which is either grilled or fried and served with the chips, rice and salad combination.
 Unlike all other meals the rich flavoured sausage is served with no sauce or in a stew – this may appear a bit disappointing if other dining companions have extravagant fish dishes!